airportyh/observed/README.md

 Observed
 ========

 A Javascript mixin that can notify listeners of when the host object's properties change.
+At the moment, the mixin adds one method: `onChange(e)`.

 Example
 -------